-Bryant Park is one of the biggest success stories in the history of Placemaking.
-Located in the heart of Midtown Manhattan, it used to be little more than a deserted patch of grass with barely any amenities within to attract visitation.
-Because of its lack of wholesome activity and the low visibility from the outside in, it became a hotbed for unsavory and illegal activity.
+Located in the heart of Midtown Manhattan, Bryant Park used to be little more than a deserted patch of grass with barely any amenities there to attract visitation.
+Because of its lack of people, wholesome activity, and the low visibility from the outside in, it became a hotbed for unsavory and illegal behaviors.

-Drug dealing filled its dark nooks and shady characters wandered along its winding paths, discouraging visitors from stopping by.
-Litter was strewn across the grass and graffiti was sprayed across the monuments.
+Multiple drug dealing groups worked in different parts of the park, discouraging people from entering or visiting.
+Litter was strewn on the grass and graffiti was sprayed across the monuments.
 At one point it even earned the nickname "Needle Park."
-Change was drastically needed.
+It needed to drastically change in order to survive and thrive.

 The Bones of the Park